jtoledo3970/til/content/venv-auto.md

 I was tired of my automated cron jobs and CLI scripts failing simply because I forgot to run `source venv/bin/activate`.
 Relying on external shell wrappers or manual activation is a point of failure I wanted to eliminate.
 Instead of managing the environment from the outside, I found a way to make the script "self-aware" and re-execute itself using the correct interpreter if it detects it's running in the wrong context.

 ## The Implementation
-This updated version doesn't just switch to the venv—it builds it.
 If the script detects it's running in a global environment, it checks for a `.venv`.
 If that's missing, it creates the environment, installs your dependencies, and then restarts itself.

 ```python
 import os